MarkClinton/footy-stats-cli/README.md

  **Cause**: The cause of this issue was using coloured text in the title of TerminalMenu().
 For whatever reason it didnt like this.

  **Solution**: The fix for this was to move the majority of the screen content out of the title of a TerminalMenu() and not use coloured text in the title.
-This meant some refactoring to acheive the same functionality.
+This meant some refactoring to achieve the same functionality.